-Wolfe, still another employe of the Department of Justice, was the identifier of documents.
+Wolfe, still another employee of the Department of Justice, was the identifier of documents.
 He testified that he checked up on the great mass of papers, pamphlets, reports, minutes, etc., that were found on the convention grounds, marking each for future identification.
-He was an im-
+He was an important link in the prosecution's case.
+But the real star was Francis Morrow, alias K-97, alias Day, alias Ashworth, a Secret Service operative who attended the convention as a delegate from Camden, NJ.